Vlad6422/VUT_IPK_Client/Readme.md

 # IPK25-CHAT Theory
 ![TCPUDP](doc/tcpUdp.png)
 The section will describe the basic theory needed to understand the work of the project, such as TCP, UDP, as well as what a client and server are, the difference between TCP and UDP.

+The theory was taken not only from RFC, but also from basic sources such as articles, Wikipedia, and training materials.
+I will quote RFC where I see that it is possible, I will not leave quotes on the theory from open sources.

 ## **TCP (Transmission Control Protocol)**

 This section will talk about the theory of TDP connections, perhaps even too deeply and within the framework of the project knowledge of these things is not necessary, but still desirable for understanding, information for the section was taken from RFC and various open sources.
+[RFC9293](https://datatracker.ietf.org/doc/html/rfc9293)

 The Transmission Control Protocol (TCP) is one of the main protocols of the Internet protocol suite.
 It originated in the initial network implementation in which it complemented the Internet Protocol (IP).
 Therefore, the entire suite is commonly referred to as TCP/IP.
 TCP provides reliable, ordered, and error-checked delivery of a stream of octets (bytes) between applications running on hosts communicating via an IP network.
 Major internet applications such as the World Wide Web, email, remote administration, and file transfer rely on TCP, which is part of the transport layer of the TCP/IP suite.
 SSL/TLS often runs on top of TCP.

 TCP is connection-oriented, meaning that sender and receiver firstly need to establish a connection based on agreed parameters; they do this through three-way handshake procedure.
 The server must be listening (passive open) for connection requests from clients before a connection is established.
 Three-way handshake (active open), retransmission, and error detection adds to reliability but lengthens latency.
-Applications that do not require reliable data stream service may use the User Datagram Protocol (UDP) instead, which provides a connectionless datagram service that prioritizes time over reliability.
-TCP employs network congestion avoidance.
-However, there are vulnerabilities in TCP, including denial of service, connection hijacking, TCP veto, and reset attack.
+Source: [Link](https://www.fortinet.com/resources/cyberglossary/tcp-ip#:~:text=Transmission%20Control%20Protocol%20(TCP)%20is,data%20and%20messages%20over%20networks.)

 ![Hwo WOrks](doc/wahtistcp.png)

 ### **Three-Way Handshake**

 The algorithm used by TCP to establish and terminate a connection is called a three-way handshake.
 We first describe the basic algorithm and then show how it is used by TCP.
 The three-way handshake involves the exchange of three messages between the client and the server.
+[RFC9293](https://datatracker.ietf.org/doc/html/rfc9293).

 The idea is that two parties want to agree on a set of parameters, which, in the case of opening a TCP connection, are the starting sequence numbers the two sides plan to use for their respective byte streams.
 In general, the parameters might be any facts that each side wants the other to know about.
 First, the client (the active participant) sends a segment to the server (the passive participant) stating the initial sequence number it plans to use (Flags = SYN, SequenceNum = x).
 The server then responds with a single segment that both acknowledges the client's sequence number (Flags = ACK, Ack = x + 1) and states its own beginning sequence number (Flags = SYN, SequenceNum = y).
 That is, both the SYN and ACK bits are set in the Flags field of this second message.
 Finally, the client responds with a third segment that acknowledges the server's sequence number (Flags = ACK, Ack = y + 1).
 The reason why each side acknowledges a sequence number that is one larger than the one sent is that the Acknowledgment field actually identifies the “next sequence number expected,” thereby implicitly acknowledging all earlier sequence numbers.
 Although not shown in this timeline, a timer is scheduled for each of the first two segments, and if the expected response is not received, the segment is retransmitted.

-You may be asking yourself why the client and server have to exchange starting sequence numbers with each other at connection setup time.
-It would be simpler if each side simply started at some “well-known” sequence number, such as 0.
-In fact, the TCP specification requires that each side of a connection select an initial starting sequence number at random.
-The reason for this is to protect against two incarnations of the same connection reusing the same sequence numbers too soon—that is, while there is still a chance that a segment from an earlier incarnation of a connection might interfere with a later incarnation of the connection.
-[RFC9293](https://datatracker.ietf.org/doc/html/rfc9293).
+If you not interested in reading RFC Wiki gives good basic with references to it.
+[Link](https://en.wikipedia.org/wiki/Transmission_Control_Protocol)

 ![TCP Diagram](doc/hadnshakew.png)